Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Deep Partial Updating

-We develop a two-step approach for resolving the partial updating optimization problem in \equref{eq:objective_r}-\equref{eq:constraints_r}.
-The final implementation used for the experimental results, see \secref{sec:experiment}, contains some minor adaptations that do not change the main principles as explained next.
-In the first step, we compute a subset of all weights with only $k I$ weights.
-These weights will be allowed to change their values.
-In the second step, we optimize the weights in the chosen subset in order to minimize the loss function in \equref{eq:objective_r}.
+We developed a two-step approach for resolving the partial updating optimization problem in \equref{eq:objective_r}-\equref{eq:constraints_r}.
 The overall approach is depicted in \figref{fig:approach}.

-The approach for the first step not only determines the subset of weights but also computes the initial values for the second optimization step.
-In particular, we first optimize the loss function \equref{eq:objective_r} from initial weights $\bm{w}$ with a standard optimizer, \eg SGD or its variants.
-As a result, we obtain the minimized loss $\ell\left(\bm{w}^\mathrm{f}\right)$ with $\bm{w}^\mathrm{f} = \bm{w} + \delta\bm{w}^\mathrm{f}$, where the superscript $\mathrm{f}$ denotes ``full updating''.
-To consider the constraint \equref{eq:constraints_r}, the information gathered during this optimization is used to determine the subset of weights that will be changed and therefore, that need to be communicated to the edge devices.
+\fakeparagraph{The first step} The first step not only determines the subset of weights that are allowed to change their values, but also computes the initial values for the second step.
+In particular, we first optimize the loss function $\ell$ by updating all weights from the initialization $\bm{w}$ with a standard optimizer, \eg SGD or its variants.
+We thus obtain the minimized loss $\ell\left(\bm{w}^\mathrm{f}\right)$ with $\bm{w}^\mathrm{f} = \bm{w} + \delta\bm{w}^\mathrm{f}$, where the superscript $\mathrm{f}$ denotes ``full updating''.
+To consider the constraint of \equref{eq:constraints_r}, the information gathered during this optimization is used to determine the subset of weights that will be changed, also that are communicated to the edge devices.